Q&A: Kevin Drew on his debut play, suicide and getting over stage fright

 When I sat down to write this play a couple of years ago, I had become so frustrated with online streaming and all of that, and I wanted to retaliate against the digital landscape.
 As a musician, I’ve got an analogue heart, and it started to haunt me that the Uptown Theatre had closed and Roger Ebert was dead.
 You used to go to the video store and lose two hours browsing; now, you just sit in your house and lose two hours.
 It’s sad.
 I’ve always felt like human contact is the most powerful force in terms of creation.

-A&R Angels has been called a comedy about suicide.
-How would you describe it?
+I’ve seen A&R Angels described as a comedy about suicide.
+Is that how you would put it?

 You’re also starring in the musical.
 How is taking the stage as an actor different from taking the stage as a musician?